Not-Cameron-Inc/SafePi-embedded/README.md

 reboot
 ```

-### Hostname
+### Make Accessing (SSH) Great Again
-The last thing you should set up is the hostname so that you don't have to remember the IP everytime you want to ssh in.
+The last thing you should set up before switching to SSH is the hostname so that you don't have to remember the IP everytime you want to ssh in.
 Run this command to set your hostname (assuming your hostname will be "safepi"):
 ```
 sudo hostnamectl set-hostname safepi
 ```